davidanastasiu/kndar/README.md

 ## Workflow

 The KNDAR framework has 3 stages:
-1. Extract features from the input data
+1. Extract features from the input data.
-2. Train or apply frame classification model on extracted features
+2. Train or apply frame classification model on extracted features.
-3. Merge classified frames into predicted action-consistent segments
+3. Merge classified frames into predicted action-consistent segments.

 In the following, we will give an example of applying a pre-trained KNDAR model to dataset A2, and training a new model for dataset A1.